 Generic drugs are dispensed whenever available.
 A generic drug is a drug that is the pharmaceutical equivalent to one or more brand name drugs.
 Such generic drugs have been approved by the Food and Drug Administration as meeting the same standards of safety, purity, strength and effectiveness as the brand name drug.
 Brand name drugs are dispensed if there is not a generic equivalent.
-In the event the Member elects to purchase a brand-name drug instead of the generic equivalent (if available), the Member is responsible for paying the difference in cost in addition to the prescription drug Cost Share.
+In the event the Member elects to purchase a brand-name drug instead of the generic equivalent (if available), the Member is responsible for paying the difference in cost in addition to the prescription drug Cost Share, which does not apply to the Out-of-pocket Limit.

 Drug coverage is subject to utilization management that includes Preauthorization, step therapy (when a Member tries a certain medication before receiving coverage for a similar, but non-Preferred medication), limits on drug quantity or days supply and prevention of overutilization, underutilization, therapeutic duplication, drug-drug interactions, incorrect drug dosage, drug-allergy contraindications and clinical abuse/misuse of drugs.
 If a Member has a new prescription for a chronic condition, the Member may request a coordination of medications so that medications for chronic conditions are refilled on the same schedule (synchronized).
 Cost-shares for the initial fill of the medication will be adjusted if the fill is less than the standard quantity.
-The Member pays one-half of the Copayment if a supply of 15 days or less of the prescription is filled.
-There is no prorated Copayment if 16-30 days supply of the prescription is filled.
-The Member is charged 1.5 times the Copayment for a supply of more than 30 days.
+Please contact Member Services for more information.